kalagotla/simple_dnns/README.md

 # Simple DNNs
-Basics of Deep Neural Networks (DNNs) for Aerospace sophomores
+Basics of Deep Neural Networks (DNNs)

 # Use the provided setup files to start.
 If they fail, follow the steps to setup manually below.